severude/Course-Rating-API/README.md

 3) mongod - Runs the primary daemon process for the MongoDB system
 4) npm start - Launches the app on port 5000
 5) Routes can be verified using the Postman tool for API Development.
 The provided CourseAPI.postman_collection.json file contains a a collection of Postman requests.
+6) npm test - Tests that the project is setup correctly and that the user authenticaton works.

 # Available REST API Endpoints
 ```javascript